Measuring Our Contribution to Sustainable Development

 To learn more about how the indicators are calculated, download the methodology.

 Our members rated their performance against a range of indicators.
 The following members responded:

 Measuring Across Three Sectors

 Before copper ends up in a finished product, it must go through many stages of processing.
 The first is mining, where the members who responded produce approximately eight million tonnes of ores and concentrates per year.
 The second stage, refined production, involves members smelting and refining around nine million tonnes of ores, concentrates and recycled material into cathodes, cakes, and billets annually.
-The third category is fabrication where members transform around four million tonnes per year of refined copper into semi-fabricates and products such as wire rods and sheets.
+The third category is fabrication where participating members transform around two million tonnes per year of refined copper into semi-fabricates, such as wire rods and sheets.